SegersIan/knowledge-base/software-architecture/architecture-styles/pipeline.md

 ## Considerations

-This is still a monolothic style, so it comes with all the flaws of monolithic architectures.
+This is still a monolithic style, so it comes with all the flaws of monolithic architectures.

 ## Characteristics